faustlarsen/currency-exchange/README.md

  -  `$ npm install` - it will install a necesarry webpack to run this app

- -  `$ npm run built` - it will complie all the files together
+ -  `$ npm run build` - it will complie all the files together

  -  `$ npm start` - it will open an app in the browser